Written by: Nurudeen Tijani

 Magnesium is a potent anti-inflammatory that can help reduce pain.
 It also plays a vital role in helping muscles relax.
 Calcium helps muscles contract, and magnesium help muscles relax.
 When the body has excess calcium (often the case), muscles remain tense.
 Twitching muscles, muscle cramps and muscle spasms are signs of low magnesium levels in the body.

 Magnesium also dissolves calcium and prevents calcification of soft tissues like tendons.
 Calcification occurs when there is excess calcium in the body.
-Calcification hardens soft tissues, which can lead to tendonitis and joint pain.
+Calcification hardens soft tissues, which can lead to inflammation and joint aches.

 According to The Magnesium Miracle, heavy exercise, sauna therapy and stimulants such as workout supplements (pre-workout) deplete magnesium in athletes.
 As such, it is crucial for athletes and those involved in weight training to actively replenish magnesium and use the right kind of magnesium to get the therapeutic effect.
 The TitaniumPhysique Program provides an easy-to-follow plan for magnesium therapy.